Artaxerxes I: Portrayal in the Book of Ezra and Nehemiah

 A King Artaxerxes (Note: אַרְתַּחְשַׁשְׂתְּא, אַרְתַּחְשַׁסְתְּא, /he/, or אַרְתַּחְשַׁשְׂתָּא /he/) is described in the Bible (Ezra 7) as having commissioned Ezra, a kohen and scribe, by means of a letter of decree, to take charge of the ecclesiastical and civil affairs of the Jewish nation.

 Ezra thereby left Babylon in the first month of the seventh year of Artaxerxes' reign, at the head of a company of Jews that included priests and Levites.
 They arrived in Jerusalem on the first day of the fifth month of the seventh year according to the Hebrew calendar.
 The text (Ezra 7) does not specify whether the king in the passage refers to Artaxerxes I (465–424 BC) or to Artaxerxes II (404–359 BC).
 Most scholars hold that Ezra lived during the rule of Artaxerxes I, though some have difficulties with this assumption: Nehemiah and Ezra "seem to have no knowledge of each other; their missions do not overlap."
 However, in Nehemiah 12, both are leading processions on the wall as part of the wall dedication ceremony.
 So, they clearly were contemporaries working together in Jerusalem at the time the wall and the city of Jerusalem was rebuilt in contrast to the previously stated viewpoint.
 These difficulties have led many scholars to assume that Ezra arrived in the seventh year of the rule of Artaxerxes II, i.e. some 50 years after Nehemiah.
 This assumption would imply that the biblical account is not chronological.
 The last group of scholars regard "the seventh year" as a scribal error and hold that the two men were contemporaries.
 However, Ezra appears for the first time in Nehemiah 8, having probably been at the court for twelve years.

 The rebuilding of the Jewish community in Jerusalem had begun under Cyrus the Great, who had permitted Jews held captive in Babylon to return to Jerusalem and rebuild Solomon's Temple.
 Consequently, a number of Jews returned to Jerusalem in 538 BC, and the foundation of this "Second Temple" was laid in 536 BC, in the second year of their return (Ezra 3:8).
 After a period of strife, the temple was finally completed in the sixth year of Darius, 516 BC (Ezra 6:15).

-In Artaxerxes' twentieth year, Nehemiah, the king's cup-bearer, apparently was also a friend of the king as in that year Artaxerxes inquired after Nehemiah's sadness.
+In Artaxerxes' twentieth year, Nehemiah, the king's cup-bearer, apparently was also a friend of the king.
+In that year Artaxerxes inquired after Nehemiah's sadness.
 Nehemiah related to him the plight of the Jewish people and that the city of Jerusalem was undefended.
 The king sent Nehemiah to Jerusalem with letters of safe passage to the governors in Trans-Euphrates, and to Asaph, keeper of the royal forests, to make beams for the citadel by the Temple and to rebuild the city walls.